 No sound systems or amplified music are allowed on site.
 People who disregard this regulation will have their equipment confiscated.
 This is so we can ensure that the festival does not exceed the permitted sound limits set out in our license.

 Steelhouse Festival is a rock festival and is, by the nature of its genre, sometimes unsuitable for younger children.
-Children 14 and under are not charged to attend but must be accompanied by an adult at all times.
-We advise you to write your mobile number on the arm band of your children so that we can contact you if they become lost.
+Children 14 and under are not charged to enter the arena but must be accompanied by an adult at all times.
+We advise you to write your mobile number on the wristband of your children so that we can contact you if they become lost.

 The maximum of four attendees under 18 can accompany a single adult when attending.
 In all cases, please ensure you have I.D. available for inspection.